-The University at Buffalo is an educational and research institute.
-The university offers academic and professional qualifications including bachelors, masters, doctoral, first professional, and post-masters degrees.
-Its schools and colleges teach architecture and planning, arts and sciences, dental medicine, education, engineering and applied sciences, health related professions, informatics and law.
-In addition, courses and programmes are available in management, medicine and biomedical sciences, nursing, pharmacy and pharmaceutical sciences, and social work.
-The University at Buffalo was founded in 1846 and is based in Buffalo, New York.
-It has endowment assets worth $347.1 million.
+University at Buffalo is an educational and research institute which offers academic and professional qualifications including bachelors, masters, doctoral, first professional, and post-masters degrees.
+The institute offers courses in architecture and planning, arts and sciences, dental medicine, education, engineering and applied sciences, health related professions, informatics and law.
+In addition, courses and programs are available in management, medicine and biomedical sciences, nursing, pharmacy and pharmaceutical sciences, and social work.
+University at Buffalo was founded in 1846 and is based in Buffalo, New York.
+University at Buffalo operates as a subsidiary of State University of ...

 Buffalo, NY 14260-1600